Skip to main content

 Risk factors for anxiety

-• Increased stress, which can come from a variety of sources.
-It may be due to a health condition, sleep disorders, or life situations such as work, school, financial troubles, relationship issues, or the death of a loved one.
+• Stress buildup: Unmanaged stress may be due to a health condition, sleep disorders, or life situations, such as work, school, financial troubles, relationship issues, or the death of a loved one.
 In SingleCare’s 2020 anxiety survey, nearly half (48%) of survey takers reported that stress at home was the cause of their anxiety.
 Another 30% reported workplace stress caused anxiety.

-• Low self-esteem, particularly in young people, can indicate anxiety.
+• Low self-esteem: Particularly in young people, low self-esteem can lead to or indicate anxiety.

-• Substance abuse, including drug or alcohol use, can increase or worsen anxiety.
+• Substance abuse: Drug or alcohol use can sometimes increase or worsen anxiety.

 Treating anxiety